lmlui/Jorg/README.md

  During each iteration contigs that do not meet the minimum coverage are filtered out.
 We recommend starting with a minimum coverage of 75% of the top contig.

  <h3>Using the script</h3>
-*Make sure that the `manifest_template.conf` file is in the same directory.
+* Make sure that the `manifest_template.conf` file is in the same directory.
-*Then run
+* An example of running the script is

 ```bash
 jorg 33 bin1.fasta myreads.fastq.gz 200 10